asabljic-iit/OpenSpace-Explorer/README.md

 ## Credits and License

 Created by Vanessa Garcia and Amir Sabljic during the 2026 Summer Space Visualization Lab internship at the Adler Planetarium.
 Released under the [MIT License](LICENSE).

+## Acknowledgments

+The material contained in this document is based upon work supported by a National Aeronautics and Space Administration (NASA) grant.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author and do not necessarily reflect the views of NASA.
+This work was supported through a NASA grant awarded to the NASA Illinois Space Grant Consortium under Grant No. 80NSSC25M7083.

+Built on [OpenSpace](https://www.openspaceproject.com/), an open-source interactive data visualization software supported by NASA.

+Built for the Adler Planetarium's Space Visualization Lab.